-Welcome to Needham Girls Youth Lacrosse!
 NGYL is a developmental lacrosse program for girls in grades 1-8 who live in and/or attend school in Needham.
-NGYL's primary season is Spring although we typically provide Fall offerings as well.
+Our primary season is in the Spring, though we often provide Fall clinics and workshops as well.

-Our spring season runs from April 1st through mid-June and provides opportunities for girls to play on in-town teams (younger grades), travel teams (older grades), and select travel teams (grade 5/6 and 7/8).
+Our Spring season runs from April 1st through mid-June and provides opportunities for girls to participate in clinic programs (younger grades), travel teams (older grades), and select travel teams (older grades).

 Please check our website regularly for updates and information, including links to summer lacrosse programs, club teams and other resources for parents, players and coaches.